devedmonton/DES-Website/.github/CONTRIBUTING.md

 If you have a windows machine there might be a couple issues that come up.
 Some that we know so far:

--   You might have to remove the single quotes in the `link-check` [file list](https://github.com/devedmonton/DES-Website/blob/main/package.json#L13).
+-   You might have to remove the single quotes in the `lint-check` [file list](https://github.com/devedmonton/DES-Website/blob/main/package.json#L13).
 Just don't commit this change when you make your pr.
+-   `nvm use` doesn't seem to find the correct node version.
+Check the `.nvmrc` file to see what version we are at